-- A home – they can continue living with their parents where they have the freedom to come and go (plus less cleaning, less cooking, less expenses); and
+- A home – they can continue living with their parents where they have the freedom to come and go (plus less cleaning, less cooking, fewer expenses); and

 - An investment property – where they get the tax benefits, and a purchase which requires less commitment than a home.

 We shouldn’t underestimate Gen Ys.
 They know what they want and are quick to work out how to get it.

 If Gen Y is the next generation of financial planning clients and property is what they want then help them achieve it in the best possible way.
 Be flexible enough to engage this demographic at their level and in the way they want, or get out of their way seems to be the message coming through.

 We have added a property advice page to our marketing site www.domacom.com.au to help you find a suitable buyer’s advocate or agent to take a brief from you to source suitable investment properties for your clients.

 Below each association, you will find a list of members who are happy to assist you and your clients in this process.

-The key things to look for in selecting a property adviser are: they do not sell stock, they are fee for service based, they are hold a QPIA or APA qualification from their respective membership and they also hold PI insurance.
+The key things to look for in selecting a property adviser are: they do not sell stock, they are fee for service based, they are holding a QPIA or APA qualification from their respective membership and they also hold PI insurance.

 KnowledgeMaster special offer for DomaCom Accredited Advisers